 ACBI offers excellent training and assessment services to all of our students.
 We will help you further your career and reach your goals within your chosen field.
 Our trainers and assessors are enthusiastic, highly qualified and have extensive experience in their relevant area of study.
-They are here to support you throughout your studies with ACBI.
+They are here to support you throughout your training program.